stevegrunwell/building-for-php-cli/slides.md

 Note:

-If the thought of executing arbitrary system commands sets off your security sense, you're 100% correct.
+If the thought of executing arbitrary system commands sets off your security sense: congratulations, your instincts are dead-on!

-Let's talk about how we can properly escape commands and arguments.
+If we're going to call other system commands, we need to make sure that we're properly escaping everything, _especially_ if there's any user-provided input!

 ----